SASSA Grant Status Check

 “APPLICATION COMPLETE” status:

-• What it means: SASSA has received your SRD grant application, but has not approved your application yet, however there is nothing more you need to do.
+• This means that SASSA has received your SRD grant application, but has not approved your application yet, however there is nothing more you need to do.
 SASSA will verify your grant each month, and make payment via your chosen payment method.

 “PENDING” status:

-• What it means: SASSA is currently in the process of verifying your application for that particular month and there is no further action you need to take.
+• This means SASSA is currently in the process of verifying your application for that particular month and there is no further action you need to take.

-• What you should do: Check your SRD status in a few days time to see if your application has been approved.
+• You should check your SASSA status in a few days time to see if your application has been approved.

 “APPROVED” status:

-• What it means: SASSA has accepted and approved your grant application for that month (your application will be assessed each month to make sure you still qualify).
+• This means SASSA has accepted and approved your grant application for that month (your application will be assessed each month to make sure you still qualify).
 You should also be able to see your payment date for that particular month.

-• What you should do: If the pay date is not shown yet, give it a few days and check again.
-If your status remains on "approved" but does not show a payment date, you should upload your banking details to the SRD grant website.
+• If your payment date is not shown yet, give it a few days and check again.
+If your status remains on “approved” but does not show a payment date, you should upload your banking details to the SRD grant website.

 “BANK DETAILS PENDING” status:

-• What it means: SASSA has received your application or reapplication, but they have NOT received your banking details or chosen payment method.
+• This means SASSA has received your application or reapplication, but they have NOT received your banking details or chosen payment method.

-• What you should do: You will need to submit your banking details for the SRD grant application here.
+• You must submit your banking details for the SRD grant application here.

-• What you should do: After submitting your banking details or selecting your payment method, wait a few days and then check your SASSA status again.
+• After submitting your banking details or selecting your payment method, wait a few days and then check your SASSA status again.

 “REAPPLICATION PENDING” status:

-• What it means: SASSA has NOT received your reapplication.
+• This means SASSA has NOT received your reapplication.
 You will need to submit your application for the SRD grant here.

-• What you should do: Wait a few days after submitting your application and then proceed to check your status using your ID number and the cellphone number you applied with.
+• You must wait a few days after submitting your application and then proceed to check your status using your ID number and the cellphone number you applied with.

 “DECLINE” status:

-• What it means: SASSA has declined your application for that particular month, as you did not meet all the criteria.
+• This means SASSA has declined your application for that particular month, as you did not meet all the criteria.
 You should also see a reason why you were declined (read below the reason SASSA declines applications).

-• What you should do: If you feel your application was declined in error, you can submit a request for reconsideration (follow the instructions below).
+• If you feel your application was declined in error, you can submit a request for reconsideration (follow the instructions below).

 “CANCELLED” status:

-• What it means: SASSA has cancelled your SRD grant.
+• This means SASSA has cancelled your SRD grant.

-• What you should do: If you would like to reinstate your SRD grant, you can apply to have your SRD grant reinstated here.
+• If you would like to reinstate your SRD grant, you can apply to have your SRD grant reinstated here.

 “REFERRED” status:

-• What it means: SASSA has been alerted that your ID number was used in fraudulent activities, or linked to high risk activities.
+• This means SASSA has been alerted that your ID number was used in fraudulent activities, or linked to high risk activities.

-• What you should do: Applicants must provide proof that the issue has been cleared by emailing referred@sassa.gov.za
+• You must provide proof that the issue has been cleared by emailing referred@sassa.gov.za

 Steps to take before receiving the SRD grant

-The first step to receiving the R350 SRD grant, is making sure you meet all of the criteria.
+The first step to receiving the R370 SRD grant, is making sure you meet all of the criteria.

 • The SRD grant is awarded based on a few criteria: age limit (between 18 and 60 years old), income limit (not earning more than R624 per month), and inability for recipients to financially support themselves (not receiving any other social grants, not contributing to or receiving UIF and not refusing employment opportunities).